Last Updated on October 15, 2020 by Tom Shu

 - Also more expensive than the SanDisk cards.

+If your photography and filmmaking adventures take you to some challenging environments, this solid card may appeal to you.
 According to the manufacturer, it’s the world’s first one-piece construction—meaning that it’s remarkably robust, delivering 18 times more bend-strength than standard SD cards.

 Sony SF-G vs SanDisk Extreme and Extreme Pro